gkb67/Github-API-Tests/README.md

   - Scenario 2 - Verify that users can retrieve all available repositories
   - Scenario 3 - Verify that users can retrieve details of an existing repository.
   - Scenario 4 – Verify that users can update repository details
-  - Scenario 5 - Verify that users can delete an existing repository.
+  - Scenario 5 - Verify that users can delete an existing repository

 - **Negative tests**
   - Scenario 1 - Verify that users cannot create a repository with invalid data.
-  - Scenario 2 - Verify that users cannot update a non-existent repository.
+  - Scenario 2 - Verify that users cannot update a non-existent repository

 **How to Run Tests**